CodisLabs/codis/README.md

 * Optimize the zk connection, it is more stable now.
 * Migration (and auto-rebalance) tasks are saved on zk, it will be continued automatically when the dashboard is restarted.
 * Support Redis AUTH command.
-* More configuration options, see sample/config.ini
+* More configuration options, see config.ini

 ##Features
 * Proxy based